gtmtechltd/cryptostat/README.md

 Features:

+* bugfix - Dont mix up coin names with the same ticker - e.g. ATM != ATM(chain).
+Use contract address for lookups
 * **new** - Docker version
 * **new** - Eth wallet (ERC20) scanning now supported
 * **new** - Currency conversions to your favourite currency